APC Submission Portal Now Open

 • The deal structure does not fit cleanly inside the lender's guidelines

 Each of these has a different solution path.
 Some gaps can be addressed with subordinate capital.
 Others require a restructured deal, a different senior lender, or a different approach to the capital stack altogether.
+See a detailed breakdown in When Senior Debt Comes Up Short.

 02